A diffeomorphism invariant family of metric-affine actions for loop cosmologies: Introduction

 The ubiquitous presence of classical singularities in General Relativity (GR) \cite{Penrose:1969pc,Hawking:1970zqf,Senovilla:2014gza} suggests that it cannot be understood as the ultimate description of the gravitational interaction.
 Indeed, if gravity is to be quantized, it is well known that, due to its non-renormalizability, GR cannot be seen as a fundamental theory of gravitation but must rather be interpreted as an effective field theory (EFT) with a cutoff at the Planck scale \cite{Donoghue:1994dn,Burgess:2003jk,Donoghue:2012zc}.
 One can thus try to solve the problem of singularities within the EFT paradigm, by looking for speccific effective theories that do not contain singular solutions for physically sensible initial data.
 This was the approach followed in \cite{Brandenberger:1993ef}, where higher-order curvature effective theories were found such that all homogeneous and isotropic solutions are non-singular within.
 The hope is that such kind of theories may shed some light into the properties of the underlying quantum gravity description although, to that end, one has to go beyond the EFT paradigm and understand what possible UV completions these effective theories can have.

 The (in principle) most straightforward way to aim for a fundamental theory of gravity is to seek for a renormalizable action for the gravitational interaction that recovers GR in the regimes where it has been tested.
 Lovelock's theorem ensures that new degrees of freedom will propagate unless we depart from metricity and/or diffeomorphism invariance (namely background independence) if we stick to four space-time dimensions.
-These new degrees of freedom usually generate ghost instabilities, and standard quantizations of such theories suffer from a breakdown of unitarity \cite{Donoghue:2012zc}, although non-standard quantizations in terms of an anti-linear Hamiltonian (rather than hermitian) have been suggested as a possible solution to such problem \cite{Bender:2007wu,Mannheim:2021xrg,Mannheim:2020ryw,Mannheim:2018ljq}. {{Limitations of this program}} to provide a satisfactory candidate to a fundamental theory of gravity till date suggest that this search requires to go beyond perturbative modifications of the Einstein-Hilbert action.
+These new degrees of freedom usually generate ghost instabilities, and standard quantizations of such theories suffer from a breakdown of unitarity \cite{Donoghue:2012zc}, although non-standard quantizations in terms of an anti-linear Hamiltonian (rather than hermitian) have been suggested as a possible solution to such problem \cite{Bender:2007wu,Mannheim:2021xrg,Mannheim:2020ryw,Mannheim:2018ljq}.
+Other directions that have been taken in the quest for a fundamental theory of gravity include going beyond perturbative modifications of the Einstein-Hilbert action.